Hamas studying Paris truce proposals as Gaza fighting continues

 Hamas studying Paris truce proposals as Israel continues Gaza campaign

-Hamas has not commented on the deal yet, but has decried international failure to get humanitarian aid into Gaza.
+Hamas has not commented on the proposed deal yet, but has decried international failure to get humanitarian aid into Gaza.

 Hamas is studying a framework proposal put forward by Israel, the United States, Qatar and Egypt in Paris for a truce and prisoner exchange in Gaza.